 - Carry out a more thorough check at home.
 Throw away any food that expires, water the plants and look for anything that may require regular care.

 - Create a memorial site.
 The memorial site will help you share your death announcement and funeral plans with a wide range of people.

-What to do closer to the funeral, memorial service:
+What to do closer to the funeral and memorial service:

 - Determine if you need financial help.
 An average funeral cost about $ 9, which is a huge burden for many families.
 Although there are many ways to save money at a funeral, you can consider financial assistance.
 Crowdfunding funeral campaigns are becoming more common.

 - See the benefits for veterans.
-If your loved one was a veteran, you can get financial help for the funeral.
+If your loved one was a veteran, you can get financial aid for the funeral.
 If the deceased was in the army, belonged to a fraternal or religious group, contact these organizations.
-They may have funeral benefits or they provide funeral services.
+They may have funeral benefits, sometimes they provide funeral services.

 - Select participants in the funeral.
 If you want friends or family members to make speeches, sing, carry the coffin, or participate in any other way, discuss it with them.

 - Set a funeral schedule.
 Determine the time and place for any events, write down an ordered list of everything that should happen.